leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 This tool is an interactive and modal tool, and only works in *Edit Mode*.

-Once you click in the *Screw* tool in the Mesh Tools panel, Blender will enter in the *Screw* interactive mode, and the :ref:`ui-undo-redo-adjust-last-operation` panel at the end of the Mesh Tools panel will be replaced so you can adjust the values explained below.
+Once you select the *Screw* tool,
+Blender will enter the *Screw* interactive mode, and the :ref:`ui-undo-redo-adjust-last-operation` panel in the 3D viewport will be replaced so you can adjust the values explained below.

 Once you perform any other operation,
 Blender leaves the interactive mode and accepts all of the values.
 Because it is modal,